Why compare motorbike insurance quotes with Compare the Market?

 - Social, domestic, pleasure, commuting and business use – if you’re using it for all of the above, while also using it for business reasons (like a delivery service), then you’ll need business use cover.

 Read your policy carefully to make sure you’re getting the right cover for your needs.

 Motorbike insurance policies for your type of bike

 Here’s a quick look at the main types of motorbike and how they tend to measure up in costs for insurance providers.
-Different providers will have different guidelines on the types of bikes they will insure.
-Specialist insurance providers may be required to insure certain motorbikes that have modifications.
+Different providers have different guidelines on the types of bikes they’ll insure.

 Moped and scooter

 A moped or scooter is usually cheap to buy and insure.
 But premiums will be more expensive if it’s a first bike for someone under 25, as insurance providers consider this a high-risk age group.

 These high-performance bikes can be more expensive to insure.
 Make sure you compare insurance quotes to find a deal that suits you.

 Increasingly popular with those who like to ride on and off the road.
 Costs vary, but lighter-weight models with smaller engines are usually cheaper to insure.